facebookresearch/ParlAI/docs/source/tutorial_quick.rst

   # display first examples from twitter dataset
   python examples/display_data.py -t twitter

 Now, we'll train the model.
-This will take a while.
+This will take a while to reach convergence.

 .. code-block:: bash

   # train transformer ranker
   python examples/train_model.py -t twitter -mf /tmp/tr_twitter -m transformer/ranker -bs 10 -vtim 3600 -cands batch -ecands batch --data-parallel True

-Take note of some of the command line arguments we use here - we set batch size to 10, run validation every 3600 seconds, and take candidates from the batch for training and evaluation steps.
+You can modify some of the command line arguments we use here - we set batch size to 10, run validation every 3600 seconds, and take candidates from the batch for training and evaluation.

 The train model script will by default save the model after achieving best validation results so far.
-The twitter task is quite large, and validation is run by default only after each epoch (full pass through the train data), but we force validation to happen once an hour with ``-vtim 3600``.
+The Twitter task is quite large, and validation is run by default after each epoch (full pass through the train data), but we want to save our model more frequently so we set validation to run once an hour with ``-vtim 3600``.

 This train model script evaluates the model on the valid and test sets at the end of training, but if we wanted to evaluate a saved model - perhaps to compare the results of our newly trained Transformer against a pretrained seq2seq baseline from our `Model Zoo <http://parl.ai/docs/zoo.html>`_,